-Defamation is a wrongful act that occurs when someone makes a false statement of fact about you, and you suffer harm to your reputation as a result.
-In this article, we’ll discuss some of the important evidence that you will need to gather in order to make sure your defamation lawsuit is successful.
+Defamation can occur when someone makes a false statement of fact about you, and you suffer harm as a result (financial damage or harm to your reputation, for example).
+In this article, we’ll discuss some of the important evidence that you will need to gather (and be ready to present) in order to make sure your defamation lawsuit is successful.

-The purpose of evidence is to persuade the trier of fact -- usually the jury in a defamation lawsuit -- that a fact or issue of the case is or is not established.
+In any kind of civil lawsuit, the purpose of evidence is to persuade the trier of fact—in a defamation trial, that's usually a jury—that a fact or issue of the case is or is not established.
 Evidence can either be direct or circumstantial.

 Direct Evidence.
 Direct evidence means that the evidence supports the disputed fact without the need for any intervening inference.
 For example, a witness testifying that they heard the defamatory statement would be direct evidence.